catamphetamine/react-phone-number-input/README.md

 (is exported just for convenience, if anyone needs that for whatever purpose)

+## Autocomplete

+Make sure to wrap a `<Phone/>` into a `<form/>` otherwise autocomplete feature won't work: a user will be selecting his phone number from the list but [nothing will be happening](https://github.com/catamphetamine/react-phone-number-input/issues/101).

 ## Webpack

 If you're using Webpack 1 then make sure that